Laurentia: Breakup of Pangaea

-The breakup of Pangaea began in the Triassic, with rifting along what is now the east coast of the US that produced red beds, arkosic sandstone, and lake shale deposits.
-The Central Atlantic began opening at about 180 Mya.
+The breakup of Pangaea began in the Triassic, with rifting along what is now the east coast of the U.S. that produced red beds, arkosic sandstone, and lake shale deposits.
+The central Atlantic ocean basin began opening at about 180 Ma.
 Florida, which had been a part of Gondwana before the assembly of Pangaea, was left with Laurentia during the opening of the central Atlantic.
 This former Gondwana fragment includes the Carolina Slate belt and parts of Alabama.

 The Gulf of Mexico opened during the Late Triassic and Jurassic.
 This was accompanied by deposition of evaporite beds that later gave rise to salt domes that are important petroleum reservoirs today.
-Europe rifted away fron North America between 140 and 120 Mya, and Laurentia once again became the core of an independent continent with the opening of the North Atlantic in the Paleogene.
+Europe rifted away from North America between 140 and 120 Ma, and Laurentia once again became the core of an independent continent with the opening of the North Atlantic in the Paleogene.

 Four orogenies occurred in the Mesozoic in the Western Cordillera: the Sonoma, Nevadan, Sevier, and Laramide.
 The Nevadan orogeny emplaced the extensive batholiths of the Sierra Nevada.

-The regression of the Sundance Sea in the Late Jurassic was accompanied by deposition of the Morrison Formation, notable for its vertebrate fossils.
+The regression of the Sundance Sea in the late Jurassic was accompanied by deposition of the Morrison Formation, notable for its vertebrate fossils.

 During Cretaceous times, the Western Interior Seaway ran from the Gulf of Mexico to the Arctic Ocean, dividing North America into eastern and western land masses.
 From time to time, land masses or mountain chains rose up on the distant edges of the craton and then eroded down, shedding their sand across the landscape.
 Chalk beds of the Niobrara Formation were deposited at this time, and accretion of crustal fragments continued along the Western Cordillera.

 In the Cenozoic

-Northeast Mexico was added to the North American craton in relatively recent geological time.
+Northeast Mexico was added to the North American craton relatively recently in geological time.
 This block was formed from the Mesozoic to nearly the present day, with only small fragments of earlier basement rock.
 It moved as a coherent unit after the breakup of Pangaea.

-The Atlantic and Gulf Coasts experienced eight transgressions in Cenozoic. and the Laramide orogeny continued to raise the present Rocky Mountains into the Paleocene.
+The Atlantic and Gulf Coasts experienced eight transgressions in the Cenozoic.
+The Laramide orogeny continued to raise the present Rocky Mountains into the Paleocene.
 The Western Cordillera continued to suffer tectonic deformation, including the formation of the Basin and Range Province in the middle Cenozoic and the uplift of the Colorado Plateau.
 The Colorado Plateau was uplifted with remarkably little deformation.
-The flood basalts of the Columbia Plateau were also erupted during the Cenozoic.
+The flood basalts of the Columbia Plateau also erupted during the Cenozoic.

 The southwestern portion of Laurentia consists of Precambrian basement rocks deformed by continental collisions.
 This area has been subjected to considerable rifting as the Basin and Range Province has been stretched up to 100% of its original width.
 The area experienced numerous large volcanic eruptions.
 Baja California rifted away from North America during the Miocene.
 This block of crust consists of Proterozoic to early Paleozoic shelf and Mesozoic arc volcano formations.

-The Cenozoic ended with an ice age, with the modern Holocene being an interglacial, a warm spell between episodes of extensive glaciation.
+The Holocene being an interglacial, a warm spell between episodes of extensive glaciation.